EO-DataHub/eodhp-guide/services/resource-catalogue.md

 4. The pulsar message is passed to the [stac-fastapi-ingester](https://github.com/EO-DataHub/stac-fastapi-ingester/tree/main/stac_fastapi_ingester) which ingests the messages into the catalogue.

 #### Planet catalogue
-The Planet catalogue is too big to fully harvest and most of the Planet catalogue is available via th [Planet proxy](https://github.com/EO-DataHub/stac-planet-api).
+The Planet catalogue is too big to fully harvest and most of the Planet catalogue is available via the [Planet proxy](https://github.com/EO-DataHub/stac-planet-api).
 Instead, harvesting for Planet data only takes place at the catalogue and collection level.
 Note that very few files are expected to be updated during a Planet harvest so the standard queue is used rather than the bulk queue as it is expected to be less busy.
 1. A CronJob runs which collects data from Planet and arranges it into the STAC format.
 Pulsar messages are generated as part of this process and are sent with the `harvested` topic.
-2. Follow 3. and 4. above.
+2. The pulsar message is passed through the [STAC harvest transformer](https://github.com/EO-DataHub/harvest-transformer) which generates messages on the `transformed` topic.
+3. The pulsar message is passed to the [stac-fastapi-ingester](https://github.com/EO-DataHub/stac-fastapi-ingester/tree/main/stac_fastapi_ingester) which ingests the messages into the catalogue.

 #### STAC catalogue from API or git repository
 1. A catalogue (or collection) is defined in [stac-harvester-configurations](https://github.com/EO-DataHub/stac-harvester-configurations).